All Episodes

 It makes absolutely no sense.

-trying to control the media out there.
+Clinton Inc. trying to control the media out there.

-You know, don't get any bad news out there.
+Don't get any bad news out there.

-Uh some things about Iowa and New Hampshire you may not know in terms of just who can vote there and how often in the primaries.
+At any rate, we've got a lot of Hillary news coming up today, a lot of campaign news, some things about Iowa and New Hampshire you may not know in terms of just who can vote there and how often in the primaries.

 But first, I've got to tell you a little story.

-Over the weekend, I had all the family in uh for Thanksgiving.
+Over the weekend, I had all the family in for Thanksgiving, and I was working at the same time.

 I mean, I'm getting the computer and I'm checking to see what's happening.

-I saw this story about a cruise ship that sank in Antarctica in the Antarctic Ocean after hitting an iceberg.
+I saw this story about a cruise ship that sank in Antarctica, in the Antarctic Ocean, after hitting an iceberg.

-And the details of this were just you know, some people out on a cruise in the Antarctic, and they hit an iceberg, and they were all rescued and so forth.
+And the details of this were just, you know, some people out on a cruise in the Antarctic, and they hit an iceberg, and they were all rescued and so forth.

-And I said, Yeah, there's this cruise ship in Antarctica.
+And I said, yeah, there's this cruise ship in Antarctica, a cruise ship, a pleasure cruise ship in Antarctica.

-And the thing sank.
+And a thing sank.

-And I said, What do you bet?
+And I said, what do you bet?

 This is a bunch of environmentalist wackos on a global warming tour, and they run into an iceberg trying to find evidence of global warming in the Antarctic.